Celebrating the Life and Legacy of Lephoto Nabi: A True Legend in Technology and Humanity

 Mr. Lephoto Nabi was more than an educator — he was an entrepreneur with a vision to create opportunities for the next generation.

 He spearheaded the Maluti Bloc Tec company, a bold initiative that he invited me and my fellow first-degree cohort members — Shelile Malefetsane, Khang Tsepang, and Moiloa Seeiso — to join.
-He also invited other bright minds to contribute.
+He also invited other bright minds from the Lerotholi Polytechnic and other local institutions to contribute and be part of a prominent business model.

 🌐 Opening Doors to the World